A robust implementation for solving the $S$-unit equation and several applications: LLL Reduction

-We now consider briefly the case where $\mathfrak{p}_\ell$ is an infinite place.
-The reduction is quite analogous to the $p$-adic case; again the standard references are \cite{Smart:1995,Smart:1998,Evertse-Gyory:2015}.
-We keep the notations from \S\ref{sec:pl_inf}, and for any $0 \leq j \leq t$ we define complex numbers
+We now consider the case where $\mathfrak{p}_\ell$ is an infinite complex place.
+The reduction is quite analogous to the $p$-adic case; again the standard references are \cite{Smart:1995, Smart:1998, Evertse-Gyory:2015}.
+We keep the notations from \S\ref{sec:pl_inf}.
+For $0 \leq j \leq t$ we define the complex numbers